 The Story in the Bible

-In the sixth month, God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
-The virgin's name was Mary.
-The angel went to her and said, 'Greetings, you who are highly favoured!
-The Lord is with you.'
+Now in the sixth month, the angel Gabriel was sent from God to a city of Galilee, named Nazareth, to a virgin pledged to be married to a man whose name was Joseph, of the house of David.
+The virgin’s name was Mary.
+Having come in, the angel said to her, “Greetings, favored one.
+The Lord is with you.”

-Mary was greatly troubled at his words and wondered what kind of greeting this might be.
-But the angel said to her, 'Do not be afraid, Mary, you have found favour with God.
-You will be with child and give birth to a son, and you are to give him the name Jesus.
-He will be great and will be called the Son of the Most High.
-The Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever; his kingdom will never end.'
+But when she saw him, she was greatly troubled at the saying, and considered what kind of salutation this might be.
+The angel said to her, “Do not be afraid, Mary, for you have found favor with God.
+And look, you will conceive in your womb, and bring forth a son, and will call his name ‘Jesus.’
+He will be great, and will be called the Son of the Most High.
+The Lord God will give him the throne of his father, David, and he will reign over the house of Jacob forever.
+There will be no end to his kingdom.”

 The History behind an Angel visiting Mary in the Christmas Story